richgel999/uap_resources/README.md

 - Ariel school landing:<br>
 https://twitter.com/UFOBreddit/status/1508706215068585985

-- "Garry Nolan: UFOs and Aliens":<br>
+- "Garry Nolan: UFOs and Aliens": (Garry Nolan is a professor at Stanford University School of Medicine.
+His research is in microbiology, immunology, bio-computation, and analysis of UFO artifacts, materials, and reports of UFO encounters.)<br>
 https://www.youtube.com/watch?v=uTCc2-1tbBQ

 - "UFOs and the CIA", both Semivan and Ramirez:<br>